about

 Vehicles owned; 100+ (cars/bikes/vans)

-Miles covered in vehicles; 1,000,000+ (still growing)
+Miles covered in vehicles; 1,000,000+ (still evolving)

 Riding motorcycles has been a stop start affair for me, as is often the case – various ‘life events’ take us in numerous directions.
 Motoexplorer was actually founded as a result of suffering quite a serious back injury, which I knew would result in surgery and a good time away from travel – so prior to the surgery I decided to buy an old in-appropriate K100 BMW motorcycle, pause my photography business and take a leap into the un-known, let’s see if it’s possible to ride overland to the Chinese olympics.